RandomGuyWithoutY/RandomGuyWithoutY/ReadMe.md

   - General development in Python
   - Common sense (probably my most useful abbility)

-If you would like to contact me for some questionable reason, take this mail adress of mine:
+If you would like to contact me for some questionable reason, take this mail address of mine:

   - RandomGuyWithoutY@protonmail.com